About Jan Porter:

 If you enjoy the act of writing, then never give up!
 Finishing a writing project is a monumental feat, so kudos for getting it done!
 Once a project is completed, there is a whole new world to learn and explore in the ever-changing publishing industry.
 It is easy to feel disheartened if you expect fast monetary success and popularity.
 If you enjoy the act of writing, then never give up!

 I am one woman who has been there and done that with a great deal of life experience.
 You have your own heroic stories within you, just for surviving your own challenges.
 Thus, you matter in the grander scheme of life.
 Collectively, we are all a part of timeless sisterhood/brotherhood tapestry and we are making the world a better place.”

-snipits from the archives and local fundraising shenanigans:
+Really old stuff from the early days archives ~ local fundraising shenanigans: